daattali/beautiful-jekyll/resources_pages/installation_instructions.md

 ## GitHub Enterprise

-For us to add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login using your CWL:
+For us to add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to go to [github.ubc.ca](https://github.ubc.ca) and log in with your UBC CWL.

-visit [Github.ubc.ca](https://github.ubc.ca) to do this.

 This step is required for